salesforce/lwc-rfcs/text/0000-module-resolution.md

 Its important that **any plugin, tool or project honor this configuration**, otherwise the resolution will not work correctly in most environments.

-Moreover, note that this type of configuraiton is not something new, many tools use an equivalent configuration (babel, lerna, rollup, webpack, ...)
+Moreover, note that this type of configuration is not something new, many tools use an equivalent configuration (babel, lerna, rollup, webpack, ...)

 ### Module resolution configuration